 Spillover Method Updates

-Employing agencies and services will submit catch-up contributions on the same payroll records used to submit the equivalent record for regular contributions.
-Those contributions will continue until catch-up eligible participants reach the combined elective deferral and catch-up limits for the year.
+Beginning Jan.
+1, 2021, the TSP stopped using Form TSP-1-C, TSP-U-1-C or special payroll records that designate contributions as catch-up.
+Employing agencies and services now submit catch-up contributions on the same payroll records as regular contributions.
+Contributions continue until catch-up eligible participants reach the combined elective deferral and catch-up limit for the year.

 What Military Members Need to Know About Roth TSP Contributions